-With New Year’s Eve behind us, 2022 is officially in full swing.
+With New Year’s Eve behind us, the new year is officially in full swing.
 For many of us, getting (and staying) more organized is a primary goal for the year.

 Many adults set intentions to de-clutter their lives in the hope of creating a more organized, harmonious, and stress-free routine.
 It is, indeed, a great place to start — because experts agree that disorganization and stress often go hand-in-hand.
 In fact, there’s scientific evidence to back up this idea.